-But although we’re saved, we know from our personal experience we’re not immune to sin.
-We still sin after salvation, despite our good intentions and efforts to avoid failure.
-What should we do when we sin after being saved?
+But although we’re saved, we know from our personal experience this doesn’t mean we’re immune to sin.
+We still sin after experiencing salvation, despite our best efforts.
+So what should we do when we sin after being saved?
 The Word of God tells us that we should confess our sins to the Lord.

-Our God is a God of love, but He is also holy and righteous.
-God cannot tolerate sin, so the sins we commit create a barrier between Him and us and interrupts our fellowship with Him.
+Our God is a God of love, but He’s also holy and righteous.
+God can’t tolerate sin, so the sins we commit create a barrier between us and Him and interrupt our fellowship with Him.

-Even in our human relationships, we can see how this can be.
+We can see this even in our human relationships.
 Let’s say you offend your friend by saying something hurtful, and you never apologize.
-You both feel a rift between you, but until you clear the air by apologizing, you simply can’t be at ease in each other’s presence.
+You both feel there’s a rift between you, but until you clear the air by apologizing, you simply can’t be at ease in each other’s presence.

-This is even truer in our relationship with the Lord.
-When we commit a sin, our conscience lets us know we’ve offended the Lord.
-The ease and sweetness of our relationship is broken.
-We’ve trespassed against Him, and that sin is now a barrier between us, disrupting our fellowship with the Lord.
+This is even more true when it comes to our relationship with the Lord.
+When we commit a sin, we sense in our conscience that we’ve offended the Lord.
+The ease and sweetness of our relationship is lost.
+We’ve trespassed against Him, and that sin is now a barrier between us, disrupting our fellowship with Him.

-So the reason we need to confess our sins to the Lord is because, though our salvation is unchangeable, our sins break our fellowship with the Lord.
+So we need to confess our sins to the Lord because even though our salvation is eternal and we can never lose it, our sins cause our fellowship with God to be broken.

-First of all, how do we know we’ve sinned?
+First of all, how do we know when we’ve sinned?
 As 1 John 1:5 tells us, “God is light.”
 So when God shines on us, He exposes our sins and failures, and we become conscious of them.
 The resulting sense of guilt in our conscience is uncompromising and can’t be quelled by any reasoning or excuse on our side.
-Instead of explaining our sin away or covering it up, we should acknowledge what God says is sin and ask for His forgiveness.
+Instead of explaining our sin away or trying to cover it up, we should acknowledge the sins God shines on and ask for His forgiveness.

 Psalm 32:5 gives us a good example of this.
 The psalmist said, “I acknowledged my sin to You, and I did not cover my iniquity.
 I said, I will confess my transgressions to Jehovah.
 Then You forgave the iniquity of my sin.”

-So we see confessing our sins to God means acknowledging our sins and not trying to cover them up.
-It means to admit our sins and failures to the Lord.
-Our attitude and prayer is to agree with God’s judgment of our sin and say, “Yes, Lord, that is sin.”
+These verses help us see that confessing our sins to God means acknowledging them and not trying to cover them up, but admitting them to the Lord.
+We agree with God’s judgment and say, “Yes, Lord, that is sin.”

-How to confess—to the Lord, when we know we’ve sinned
+How to confess: Praying to the Lord as soon as we realize we’ve sinned

 When we realize we’ve sinned and offended the Lord, we need to confess.
-But how?
+But how do we do this?

-We confess our sins in prayer to God Himself.
-Whether it’s a small transgression or a serious sin, when the Lord makes our sin known to us through our conscience, we must immediately admit our sin to Him in prayer and ask for His forgiveness.
+We confess our sins in prayer to God.
+Whether it’s a small transgression or one that’s more serious, when the Lord makes us aware of it in our conscience, we must immediately admit our sin to Him in prayer and ask for His forgiveness.

-You don’t need go to a certain place, tell a particular person, or wait for a special time to confess your sins.
-Wherever you are, by praying to the Lord, and as soon as you are conscious of your sin, you can confess your sins directly to Him.
-Since the Lord is with you, right in your spirit, you can pray to Him at any time to confess your sins.
+You don’t need to go to a certain place, tell a particular person, or wait for a special time to confess your sins.
+No matter where you are, as soon as you are conscious of your sins, you can confess them directly to the Lord by praying to Him.
+Since He’s living in your spirit, you can pray to Him at any time to confess your sins.

-Let’s say your workplace has a stock of notepads and pens.
-Since they’re just the kind of notepads and pens you like, you help yourself to a few for personal use at home.
+Let’s say there’s a stock of notepads and pens at your workplace.
+Since they’re just the kind you like, you help yourself to a few for personal use at home.
 In the morning, as you turn your heart to the Lord to spend time with Him, He shines on you and convicts your conscience that you’ve taken something that doesn’t belong to you.
-At this point, you could reason with that feeling by telling yourself, “The office has plenty of these things and will never miss them.”
-Or, you can go along with the feeling of conviction and guilt in your conscience and agree with the Lord that what you did was wrong.
+At this point, you could reason, “The office has plenty of those things; they’ll never be missed.”
+Or you can go along with the feeling of conviction and guilt in your conscience and agree with the Lord that what you did was wrong.

-When you decide to go along with the Lord, you can immediately pray to Him, “Yes, Lord, You’re right, I sinned.
-I confess taking these things to You.
-I’m sorry, forgive me, Lord.
-Lord, thank You for shedding Your precious blood to take away my sin.”
+When you decide to go along with the Lord, you can immediately pray to Him, “Yes, Lord, You’re right; I’ve sinned.
+I confess that I took those things.
+I’m sorry.
+Forgive me, Lord.
+Thank You for shedding Your precious blood to take away my sin.”

-Notice that such a simple prayer doesn’t include a promise to do better.
+Notice that this simple prayer doesn’t include a promise to do better.
 That isn’t required for confession.
 What is required is acknowledging your sin to the Lord and declaring your faith in His work on the cross.

-The sin in this example might seem small, even insignificant, but in principle all sin, whether big or small, must be confessed, since any sin interrupts our fellowship with God.
+The sin in this example might seem small, even insignificant.
+But in principle, all sins—big or small—must be confessed, since any sin interrupts our fellowship with God.

-In 1 John 1:9, a verse written to Christians, we see the result of confessing our sins:
+In 1 John 1:9, a verse written by the apostle John to believers, we see the result of confessing our sins: